purificateur/collaborative_zmap_scans/README.md

 # Detecting Collaborative ZMap Scans Algorithm Results

-This repository contains the outputs of the algorithm presented in the paper titled "Detecting Collaborative ZMap Scans" written by <REDACTED>.
+This repository contains the outputs of the algorithm presented in the paper titled "Detecting Collaborative ZMap Scans" written by Fatih Acikkollu.
 The paper was submitted as a thesis to the EEMCS Faculty of Delft University of Technology, in partial fulfillment of the requirements for the Bachelor of Computer Science and Engineering.

 ## Overview